Five Super Anti-Aging Antioxidants Your Skin Needs

 Retinol is found in all types of products, from moisturizers to serums to body treatments and many others.

 Green tea is a potent antioxidant when applied topically.
-A significant amount of research have established that tea—green, black, or white—has many intriguing anti-aging benefits.
+A significant amount of research has established that tea—green, black, or white—has many intriguing anti-aging benefits.
 The key compound in green tea that provides its antioxidant kick is epigallocatechin-3 gallate (EGCG).

 What it does: